Alice in Wonderland (1903 film): Plot

 Alice follows a large white rabbit down a rabbit hole.
 She finds a tiny door but cannot fit through it.
 When she finds a bottle labeled "Drink me" she does so and shrinks, but not enough to pass through the door.
 She then eats a cake labeled "Eat me" and grows larger.
 She finds a fan that enables her to shrink enough to get through the door to the Beautiful Garden, where she tries to get a dog to play with her.
 She enters the White Rabbit's tiny house but suddenly enlarges to her normal size.
 In order to get out, she uses the fan.

 She enters a kitchen, in which there is a cook and a woman holding a baby.
 She persuades the woman to give her the child and takes the infant outside after the cook starts throwing things.
 The baby then turns into a pig and squirms out of her grip.
 The woman turns out to be a duchess.
 The Duchess's Cheshire Cat appears and disappears a couple of times to Alice and directs her to the Mad Hatter's Mad Tea Party.
 After a while, she leaves.

 The Queen invites Alice to join the royal procession, a parade of marching playing cards and others, headed by the White Rabbit.
 When Alice unintentionally offends the Queen, the latter summons the executioner.
 Alice boxes the executioner's ears then flees when all the playing cards come for her.
 She wakes up to realize that it was all a dream.

+Parade of playing cards from the live-action film.